NFCC Public Art Projects

 2013 PUBLIC ART INSTALLMENT | TERRAZZO KOI POND TABLE

-The latest addition to NFCC’s
+One of the latest additions to NFCC’s

 impressive public art collection is a six-foot mosaic terrazzo table created by